 No. 2 – Red Bell Peppers

 Why red and not green?
 Because red bell peppers contain the highest concentration of Vitamin C. In fact, they have more Vitamin C than citrus fruits.
-Also, red bell peppers are an excellent choice for Vitamin E, which is known for keeping hair and skin youthful looking.
+Also, red bell peppers are an excellent choice for Vitamin E, which is known for keeping hair and skin youthful-looking.
 They are rich in certain enzymes such as lutein that protect from cataracts and promote eye health.
 Red bell peppers are sweet and delicious and lend themselves well to many types of dishes.

 No. 3 – Broccoli

 Broccoli builds up immune defenses in our gut, the most vital area of our body when it comes to boosting our immune system.
-Packed with nutrients, broccoli is a good source of Vitamin E, Iron, Vitamin B-6 and Calcium.
+Packed with nutrients, broccoli is a good source of Vitamin E, Iron, Vitamin B-6, and Calcium.
 And there’s more good news!
 Researchers at UCLA found that a chemical in broccoli and other cruciferous vegetables may hold a key to restoring the body’s immunity, which declines as we age.

 No. 4 – Garlic

-This edible bulb from the lily family not only flavors our cuisine, but boosts our immune system as well.
-People in many parts of the world use it for medicinal purposes such as for fighting infection, and relieving the common cold.
+This edible bulb from the lily family not only flavors our cuisine but boosts our immune system as well.
+People in many parts of the world use it for medicinal purposes such as for fighting infection and relieving the common cold.
 It may also reduce bad cholesterol and help lower high blood pressure.

 No. 5 – Spinach

-This leafy green made my list not only because it’s high in Vitamin A, Vitamin C, Calcium, and Iron, but because it is a very easy to grow backyard crop.
+This leafy green made my list not only because it’s high in Vitamin A, Vitamin C, Calcium, and Iron, but because it is an easy to grow backyard crop.
 Eat it raw in a salad for best nutritional benefits, or lightly sauteed.
 This hearty Spinach and Feta Quiche is a delicious way to add spinach to your diet.